-For System Center 2007 the management pack is distributed as a Microsoft System Installer file, AWS\MP\Setup.msi.
+The management pack is distributed as a Microsoft System Installer file, AWS\MP\Setup.msi.
 It contains the required DLLs for the watcher node and System Center Operations Manager Root Server and Operations Console, as well as the Amazon.AmazonWebServices.mp file.